pasztorpisti/json-cfg/README.rst

       exceptions that contain line/column number info about the location of the error.

-One of the biggest problems with loading the config into bare python objects with a json library is that you can detect the location of config problems only while the config file is being parsed so you can detect only json syntax errors.
-By loading the json into special objects we can retain the location of json nodes/elements and use them in our error messages if we find a semantic error when we are processing the config data.
+One of the biggest problems with loading the config into bare python objects with a json library is that the loaded json data doesn't contain the line/column numbers for the loaded json nodes/elements.
+This means that you can detect the location of config problems only while the config file so you can detect only json syntax errors.
+By loading the json into special objects we can retain the location of json nodes/elements and use them in our error messages if we find a semantic error while processing the config data.

 I assume that you have already installed json-cfg and you have the previously shown server config example in a `server.cfg` file in the current directory.